 The Boat Ride

 Both boat rides go through the mangroves and rivers to Tortuguero, offering scenic views and plenty of wildlife watching opportunities.
 It is almost like a tour in itself which makes it more fun!
-This is the most common way to get to Tortuguero for tourists and locals.

 The boats are long motorized boats with seating for around 20 passengers.
 The passenger boats have a canopy cover whereas the luggage boats do not.
 The Caribbean tends to rain more so they do cover the luggage with a tarp if it’s raining but it can still get wet if it’s pouring.
 We recommend wrapping up your luggage in plastic or putting it in a large plastic bag if you have valuables and making sure they are fully fastened and zipped.